MicrosoftDocs/power-automate-docs/articles/publish-a-template.md

     >[!div class="mx-imgBorder"]
     >![Screenshot of the Submit as template menu option.](./media/publish-a-template/context-menu.png "Submit as template menu option")

-   You can only submit flows that have run successfully at least once since the last save.
+   You can only submit flows that have run successfully at least once since the last time you saved the flow.
 If your flow doesn't meet this requirement, you'll get a warning message.

     >[!div class="mx-imgBorder"]
     >![Screenshot showing warning message of no successful runs.](./media/publish-a-template/need-successful-run-warning.png "Warning message of no successful runs")

-1. Specify a meaningful title, a clear description of the scenario that your template will help automate, the biggest benefit, the number of users, number of runs, and the categories that apply for the template.
+1. Provide a meaningful title, a clear description of the scenario that your template automates, the biggest benefit, the number of users, number of runs, and the categories that apply for the template.

     >[!div class="mx-imgBorder"]
     >![Screenshot of template options.](./media/publish-a-template/template-options.png "Template options")